 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 When it comes to cooking gadgets and gifts, it's difficult to know where to begin your search.
 However, it helps to know the recipients' particular specialty in the kitchen.
 If you know a baker, chances are you've gotten to taste some of their delicious creations, so what can you gift in return?
 From cookbooks to inspire and tools to help them elevate their pastries, we're rounded up of some of the sweetest ways to gift the bakers in your life.

-Here are the best gifts for bakers.
+From editor's picks to tried-and-tested options, here are the best gifts for bakers.

 Best Overall: KitchenAid Artisan Series 5-Quart Tilt-Head Stand Mixer

 No baker’s kitchen is complete without a high-quality stand mixer, and one of the best ones out there is the KitchenAid Artisan Tilt-Head Stand Mixer.
 The 10-speed mixer comes in a wide variety of colors and includes a flat beater, dough hook, wire whip, and pour shield.
 Plus, the 5-quart stainless steel mixing bowl is large enough to accommodate even the biggest batches of cookies.

 Capacity: 5 quarts | Power: 325 Watts | Size: 8.7 x 13.9 x 14.1 inches | What's Included: Stainless steel bowl, coated flat beater, coated dough hook, six-wire whip, pouring shield